sailoog/openplotter-documentation/en/can-usb.md

 ## Connection

 To connect the CAN-USB Stick to the network you need a free T-connector on your backbone and a drop line.
-The drop line must have a M12 5 pin male connector in one side and 2 wires in the other side (the HIRSCHMANN ELST 5012 PG7 connector has a screw terminal).
+The drop line should have a M12 5 pin male connector in one side and 5 wires (but we only need 2) in the other side.
+The HIRSCHMANN ELST 5012 PG7 connector has a screw terminal.

 ![](t-conn.jpg)
 T-connector